Morpho-Genetic Assessment of Greengram [Vigna radiata (L.) Wilczek] Landraces of Odisha, India for MYMV Resistance

 Young immature leaves were collected from field-grown plants and kept in -80 ℃ deep freezer till the extraction.
 Extraction of DNA was carried out as per the method of Doyle and Doyle .
 Genomic DNA was isolated by using CTAB extraction buffer.
 The DNA pellet was washed with 70% (v/v) ethanol and dried properly.
 DNA pellet was properly dissolved with 250 μl of Tris-EDTA buffer (pH 8.0).
 To remove the RNA from the extracted sample, 5 μl of RNase (10 mg/ml) (Sigma, USA) was added in the DNA sample and incubated in the water bath at 37 ℃ for 1h.
 The DNA was further purified by extracting twice with an equal volume of phenol:chloroform:isoamyl alcohol (25:24:1).
 For precipitation of DNA, the one-tenth volume of 3M sodium acetate and an equal volume of absolute chilled ethanol were added for precipitation.
 The purified DNA pellet was collected and dissolved in 200 μl TE buffer at room temperature.
 DNA concentration was determined through 0.8% (w/v) agarose gel-electrophoresis stained with ethidium bromide by comparing the standard DNA (λ DNA digested by Hind-III) (Bangalore Genei, India).

 A gradient set up was made with a different annealing temperature of the synthesis primers.
-The range of annealing temperature and primer concentration can also further modify to get scorable amplification.
+The range of annealing temperature and primer concentration can also further modified to get scorable amplification.
 The amplification was performed in a programmable gradient thermal cycler (Bio-Rad, USA) with an initial denaturation at 94 ℃ for 3 min followed by 35 cycles of denaturation at 94 ℃ for 1 min, annealing at a gradient temperature for 1 min, and extension at 72 ℃ for 2 min.
 The final extension was made for 10 min at 72 ℃.
-The gel electrophoresis was made with the amplified products in a 1.5% (w/v) agarose gel electrophoresis.
+The gel electrophoresis was run with the amplified products in a 1.5% (w/v) agarose gel electrophoresis.
 The size of amplification was determined with the DNA ruler.